SavvasSampaziotis/devops-classification/README.md

 Course assignment in Pattern Recognition and Data Mining

 This repo contains various tools and demo scripts used throughout the assignment.

 This is a collaboration project.

+When working with R-studio, **set working directory** the project's root ./

 Directories:
 * **utilities** contains various scripts used repeatedly throughout the project